GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

 In addition to the core services listed in the Introduction above, the SUSE Rancher deployment includes the following components:

-- `PostgreSQL`: SQL database dialect used to store configuration, people clients, sessions and other data needed for Gluu Flex operation.
+- `MySQL`: SQL database dialect used to store configuration, people clients, sessions and other data needed for `Gluu Flex` operation.
 - `Cert Manager`: Used for managing X.509 certificates and crypto keys lifecycle in Janssen Server.
 - `Key Rotation`: A cronjob that implements `Cert Manager` to rotate the auth keys
 - `Configuration job`: This job loads (generate/restore) and dumps (backup) the configuration and secrets.